 Continue the theme with a wreath on the front door, made from the same foliage for a coordinated look.

-For a festive touch that matches the elegance of a pillared stone portico, keep the display simple and restrained, with a pair of identical tall hurricane lanterns in smart silver (such as Nordic House’s stainless steel lanterns), placed symmetrically either side of your front door.
+For a festive touch that matches the elegance of a pillared stone portico, keep the display simple and restrained, with a pair of identical tall hurricane lanterns in smart silver, placed symmetrically either side of your front door.

 As well as looking striking, the lanterns will protect candles from the elements, meaning you don’t need to worry about them being accidentally blown out.
 Continue the sense of scale with an oversize wreath on the door – real foliage or a frosted finish brings a sophisticated flourish.

-Use lighting to conjure up a festive focal point in your front or rear garden.
+Use outdoor Christmas light ideas to conjure up a festive focal point in your front or rear garden.

 Hang strands of warm white LED string lights from a central pole (or peg the strings to a bamboo cane wigwam designed for climbing plants) to create a showstopping outdoor tree.

-‘Creating your very own winter wonderland is easier than you may think,’ says Becky Tasker, Brand Creative, Lights4Fun.
+‘Creating your very own winter wonderland is easier than you may think,’ says Becky Tasker, Brand Creative at Lights4Fun.
 ‘The key is to focus your efforts on one stunning focal point.’